GengineerDev/rantboard/README.md

 - Can post title, message, and change card color
 - Can put name or anonymous
 - Can put picture if they want
+- Can moderate post
+- Can have user management
 - Optional: Put ASMR (relaxing) sound

 **Page structure**